-By doing this you have their permission to contact them again and that is where the relationship starts.
+By doing this, you have their permission to contact them again, and that’s where the relationship starts.

-Now you know who you are talking to, you know their desires (based on who they are and what their intent is) and you can keep talking to them and warming them up so they will be more receptive to your affiliate offers in the future.
+Now you know who you are talking to, you know their desires (based on who they are and what their intent is), and you can keep talking to them and warming them up so they’ll be more receptive to your affiliate offers in the future.

 I suggest you use a sequence of emails (called an autoresponder campaign) to keep in contact with these people.
 Tools like Drip make this easy.

-This will allow you to write a number of emails that go out to these visitors who have opted in for your information over time and that makes you a familiar face to them.
+An autoresponder campaign will allow you to write a number of emails that go out to these visitors who have opted in for your information over time, making you a familiar face to them.

-Now the visitor has received your information and you’ve warmed them up by making contact a few times you’re in a prime position to send them an affiliate offer.
-Frame it as a recommendation and you’ll be seeing sales in no time.
+Now the visitor has received your information, and you’ve warmed them up by making contact a few times.
+You’re now in a prime position to send them an affiliate offer.
+Frame it as a recommendation, and you’ll be seeing sales in no time.